Fran Villalba

-Francisco José Villalba Rodrigo (born 11 May 1998) is a Spanish footballer who plays as a midfielder for Segunda División club Málaga CF, on loan from Sporting de Gijón.
+Francisco José Villalba Rodrigo (born 11 May 1998) is a Spanish footballer who plays as a midfielder for Liga MX club Santos Laguna.

-He began his career with Valencia and spent a season on loan to Numancia before coming to England in 2019 to join Birmingham City.
+He began his career with Valencia and spent a season on loan to Numancia before moving to England in 2019 to join Birmingham City.
 He returned to Spain in January 2020 and spent the next 18 months on loan to Almería, before joining Sporting Gijón on loan for the 2021–22 season.
+After the loan was made permanent, he spent the 2022–23 season on loan to Málaga and 2023–24 with his parent club.
+He then signed for Santos Laguna.
 In international football, he has represented Spain from under-16 to under-19 level.

 Club career

 Valencia

 Born in the neighbourhood of El Cabanyal, Valencia, Villalba was a Valencia CF youth graduate.
 On 1 August 2014, after being linked to Liverpool, he signed a new four-year deal with Los Che.

 On 1 February 2015, aged only 16, Villalba made his senior debut with Valencia's reserve team, coming on as a second-half substitute in a 1–2 away loss against CD Olímpic de Xàtiva in the Segunda División B championship.
 He appeared in two further matches during the campaign, both from the bench.

 On 26 June 2015 Villalba was called up to the main squad by manager Nuno Espírito Santo for the pre-season.
 He made his professional debut on 16 December, as a half-time substitute for André Gomes in a 2–0 Copa del Rey home win against Barakaldo.
 Villalba made his La Liga debut on 31 December 2015, coming on in the 84th minute of a 1–0 away loss against Villarreal.

 On 12 July 2018 he joined Segunda División club Numancia on a season-long loan.
 Villalba scored his first professional goal on 16 September 2018, the equaliser in a 1–1 draw away to Sporting de Gijón, and later in the match was sent off for the first time ever.